 - P2P message

 - A special type of message that is provided by Message Queue for MQTT based on the standard MQTT protocol.
-This type of message can be directly sent to a specified target MQTT client without subscription matching.
+This type of message can be directly sent to a specified MQTT client without subscription matching.
 For more information, see P2P Messaging model (MQTT).

 - Parent topic

-- MQTT is a messaging protocol that is based on the publish-subscribe model.
+- MQTT is a messaging protocol based on the publish-subscribe model.
 Therefore, each message belongs to a topic.
-MQTT supports multiple levels of topics.
+The MQTT protocol supports multiple levels of topics.
 A level-1 topic is a parent topic.
-Before using Message Queue for MQTT, you must create a parent topic in the Message Queue for MQTT console or MQ console.
+Before you use Message Queue for MQTT, you must create a parent topic in the Message Queue for MQTT console or the Message Queue for Apache RocketMQ console.

 - Client ID